ksahlin/GetDistr/README.md

 GetDistr
 ========

-This is a reference implementation of the theory presented in a preprint version on bioRxiv [GetDistr](http://biorxiv.org/content/biorxiv/early/2015/08/04/023929.full.pdf) and a hevily modified preprint submitted to RECOMB 2016.
+This is a reference implementation of the theory presented in a preprint version on bioRxiv [GetDistr](http://biorxiv.org/content/biorxiv/early/2015/08/04/023929.full.pdf) and a heavily modified preprint submitted to RECOMB 2016.
 This implementation contains various scripts that we used for plotting of data and inference and testing.

 ### What this repository offers
 The data considered here is paired reads (paired end reads, mate pair reads, fosmid/BAC ends) --- any read pair that has and "insert size", that is, an unknown distance between the reads.
+This repository can for example:

 * Calculates MLE gaps between contigs given a set of observations in module (getdistr/model.py).
-This is an extended version of [GapEst](http://www.ncbi.nlm.nih.gov/pubmed/22923455) to also calculate better estimates for libraries that better fit a logNormal distribution (more general) rather than normal.
+This is an extended version of [GapEst](http://www.ncbi.nlm.nih.gov/pubmed/22923455) to also calculate better estimates for libraries that better fit a logNormal distribution (more general)  than normal.

 * Calculates an estimate of the true full library distribution given a sorted bam file of aligned reads to contigs.
 That is, for a read pair library aligned on a "fragmented" assembly (small contigs compared to library insert size), smaller insert size reads are more frequently observed than larger ones when looking at reads with both mates mapping within a contig.
 This biases the estimation of the full library.
 There is a way to model this (presented in [GetDistr](http://biorxiv.org/content/biorxiv/early/2015/08/04/023929.full.pdf) ) this module helps to infer the correct library distribution.

 * Calculates the observed fragment length distribution over a position or region on a genome for detection of indels.
-As a consequence, a better null-hypothesis can be formulated for toosl such as [CLEVER](http://bioinformatics.oxfordjournals.org/content/early/2012/10/11/bioinformatics.bts566.abstract)
+As a consequence, a better null-hypothesis can be formulated for toosl such as [CLEVER](http://bioinformatics.oxfordjournals.org/content/early/2012/10/11/bioinformatics.bts566.abstract).
+There is also an implementation of a light weight vairant caller using the theory we developed (See Using GetDistr).

 Using GetDistr